 ― Crash Course: Urban Assault

-Inspired by Blast Corps, this game was made for a 2-week Game Jams during the 6-month Unity Development Bootcamp I took run by Circuit Stream, where I collaborated with Dillon Trodd and Jon Ungaro to create this game.
-My primary role was designing the player-controlled car, with the car's aesthetics, drifting, and lights garnering the most attention.
-Ironically, making the car enjoyable, responsive, and challenging to drive proved to be the project's more demanding aspect.
+Inspired by Blast Corps, this game was made for a 2-week Game Jams during the 6-month Unity Development Bootcamp I took, where I collaborated with Dillon Trodd and Jon Ungaro to create this game.
+My primary role was designing the player-controlled car, with the car's aesthetics, drifting, and lights which garnered the most attention.
+Making the car enjoyable, responsive, and challenging to drive proved to be the project's more demanding and enriching aspect.